EBISPOT/gwas-sumstats-tools-documentation/edit_config.md

      ```json
      "fieldSeparator":"\t"
      ```
-  - `removeComments`: The `removeComments` field in the JSON config acts like the `--remove_comments` command-line option.
+  - `removeComments`: The `removeComments` field acts like the `--remove_comments` command-line option.
 Setting it to a character or string, like "#", removes lines starting with that character or string from the input file.
 For example, to remove lines that begin with `#`, effectively eliminating comments or metadata for a cleaner output, use:
      ```json
      "removeComments":"#"
      ```
   - `naValue`: Different software may represent missing values in various ways.
-The naValue parameter allows you to convert your specified missing value representation into the GWAS-SSF standard `#NA`.
+The `naValue` parameter allows you to convert your specified missing value representation into the GWAS-SSF standard `#NA`.
     ```json
      "naValue":"Nan"
      ```